terrainthesky-hub/terrainthesky-hub.github.io/_posts/2024-6-29-Local-LLM-Discord-Bot.md

 So I decided to make a discord bot that uses a locally running Large Language Model.
 In this case, I used gemma2:9b, a lightweight 9 billion parameter but state of the art LLM that can be run with limited VRAM.
-I installed it using [Ollama](https://github.com/terrainthesky-hub/Project_1-1](https://ollama.com/).
-Once you've downloaded and installed Ollama, run it in your terminal with the following command.
+I installed it using [Ollama](https://ollama.com/).
+Once you've downloaded and installed Ollama, pull the LLM model you want in your terminal with the following command.

     ollama pull gemma2:9b

-After, type.
+After, type this to run it locally.

     ollama run gemma2